 Bamboo is becoming an increasingly popular material for everything from fabric to flooring, and it's especially popular for furniture.
 Touted as being strong and inexpensive, bamboo furniture is also an eco-friendly choice.
 Bamboo is one of the most renewable resources on the planet.
 In fact, it can grow up to 36 inches in just one day!
 Here is information on how to buy, care for, and incorporate bamboo furniture into your home.

-When cut, bamboo will send up new shoots to replace those lost.
-Bamboo is ready to be harvested in about five years, unlike many hardwoods which take 50 or more years to grow to cutting size.
-This makes bamboo a very renewable material and the fastest growing plant on Earth.
-Bamboo doesn't even need fertilizers, pesticides or herbicides to thrive.
+Bamboo and the environment: In addition to its fast growth, bamboo is found on nearly every continent and can grow in many diverse climates.
+When cut, bamboo will send up new shoots to replace those lost, and it's ready to harvest in about five years, unlike many hardwoods which take 50 or more years to grow to cutting size.
+In addition, bamboo doesn't need fertilizers, pesticides, or herbicides to thrive.